akshayrana30/Low-Resources-Machine-Translation/README.md

 python train.py --epoch=10 add_synthetic_data=True --seed=1234
 ```

-Configure config.py for more control over all parameters.
+__Configure config.py for more control over all parameters and paths.__

 **Steps for the evaluation:**